plpxsk/vs-local/docs/mlx-vs-ollama-overview.md

 Then in Continue.dev `config.json` point `apiBase` at `http://localhost:8080/v1`.
 For more features (multi-model, speculative decoding), use `mlx-openai-server` instead.
 Or just use **LM Studio**, which handles all of this automatically.

+> **Note:** The `config/continue/config.json` in this repo sets `"allowAnonymousTelemetry": false` — telemetry is disabled automatically when you use the provided config.
+With a local backend, zero data leaves your machine.

 ---

 ## MLflow